tortoise/tortoise-orm/README.rst

 You can find docs at `ReadTheDocs <http://tortoise-orm.readthedocs.io/en/latest/>`_

 .. note::
-   Tortoise ORM is young project and breaking changes without following semantic versioning are to be expected
+   Tortoise ORM is young project and breaking changes are to be expected.
+   We keep a `Changelog <http://tortoise-orm.readthedocs.io/en/latest/CHANGELOG.html>`_ and it will have possible breakage clearly documented.

 Tortoise ORM is supported on CPython >= 3.5.3 for SQLite, MySQL and PostgreSQL, and PyPy3.5 >= 5.10 for SQLite and MySQL only.